Today I wanna raise a subject that I’ve always struggled with as player – shooting the basketball.

-But developing an effective jump shot is not an easy thing to do.
-Many of us struggle with the proper form and/or mechanics behind a successful jumper, but luckily, we have many NBA players in the spotlight in which to learn from.
+But developing an effective jumper is not an easy thing to do, many people struggle with their form and their mechanics are bad.
+Luckily today, we have many NBA players in the spotlight we could learn from.

 What sets his shot apart from everyone else?

 Well, here are a few things I’ve learned from looking at this footage of him:

 1. The Turn

 Square your feet to the basket, keep ’em shoulder width apart!